predat-r/AST-Generation-Of-C-Sharp/README.md

 We were assigned to generate Abstract Syntax Trees (ASTs) for C# code and record their execution times.
 We decided to focus on graph-related algorithms, specifically:

 1. A simple graph declaration and DFS (Depth-First Search) code
-2. A simple graph declaration and BFS (Breadth-First Search)
+2. A simple graph declaration and BFS (Breadth-First Search) code

 ## Execution Times